Vereniging voor Vreemdelingenverkeer

 The VVV’s income comes from the sale of items such as maps, guides, gift cards and souvenirs.
 In addition, the participating leisure companies and the municipalities represented, contribute financially to the tourist information activities.

 In the Netherlands, individual VVVs are coordinated by VVV Nederland, which functions as a licenser of the VVV brand.
 In 2017, the Kennisnetwerk Destinatie Nederland was founded, this is a network of 80 Destination and City Marketing organizations.

-See also, Tourism in the Netherlands.